GuillaumeRoss/oops.computer/content/posts/safer-github-setup.md

 ### Single Sign-On (SSO) - 🌯💰
-A question I hear frequently when companies are setting up their GitHub is
+A question I am frequently asked when companies are setting up their GitHub is
 > Should we ask our employees to create new, work GitHub accounts?

 The answer to that is almost always **no**, due to a simple feature.
-If the goal is to make sure data does not get leaked to personal GitHub accounts, it is much easier to **use SSO authentication** for access to the organization, and require an email **on your corporate domain** for notifications related to your projects.
+If the goal is to make sure data does not get leaked to personal GitHub accounts, it is much easier to **use SSO authentication** for access to the organization and require an email **on your corporate domain** for notifications related to your projects.

 <div class="mermaid">
 graph LR;